cakeng/mGEMM_darknet/README.md

 <CONVOLUTION_BACKEND> can be either GEMMPLUS, ARMNN, XNNPACK, DEFAULT, OPENBLAS, depending on your choice.
 GEMMPLUS refers to the mGEMM algorithm backend.

 .a files for XNNPACK and ARMNN versions we used are included in the git.
-ARMNN library is modified to use GEMM based convolution method.
+ARMNN library is modified to use the GEMM-based convolution method.

 You'll have to install OPENBLAS on your own. "apt install libopenblas-dev" usually works.
 Please refer to the Makefile for other dependencies.